-As always I’ll start by reminding you that you’ll need to adjust your sowing times according to where you live.
-For most areas in the UK, June is a great month for sowing all the tender plants that you want to and in other parts of the world – it’s just warming up in the northern states of America and in the most southern in America it’s probably now beginning to too hot to grow a lot of these and you’ll need to wait until later in the year.
-And in Australia, as the weather cools down and you’re heading into autumn and winter, now would be the time you’ll be sowing the more leafy vegetables that won’t grow in the summer heat.
+As always I’ll start by reminding you that you need to adjust your sowing times according to where you live.
+For most areas in the UK, June is a great month for sowing all the tender plants that you want.
+In other parts of the world – it’s just warming up in the northern states of America.
+For most southern states in America, it’s probably getting too hot to grow a lot of these and you’ll need to wait until later in the year.
+And in Australia, as the weather cools down, now would be the time to sow the more leafy vegetables that won’t grow in the summer heat.

-We garden in Southeast Wales in the UK, and that works out equivalent to the US hardiness zone 8b, but that’s only an approximate guide to the lowest temperatures that we’ll get in the in the winter, it doesn’t really describe what the micro-climates are like here.
-We have a really nice, mild micro-climate here and we’re very fortunate that a lot of our plants flower very early and they continue growing until quite late in the season.
+We garden in Southeast Wales in the UK.
+That works out equivalent to the US hardiness zone 8b.
+However that’s only an approximate guide to the lowest temperatures that we get in the in the winter.
+It doesn’t describe the micro-climates here.
+We have a really nice, mild micro-climate here.
+Certainly we are very fortunate that a lot of our plants flower very early and they grow until quite late in the season.

 Let’s start with beans.
-You can sow runner beans and French beans direct into the ground so I’m going to be sowing a dwarf French bean, this one’s called Purple Teepee.
-I’ve also shown a yellow bean it’s called Sonesta and I’m also growing some climbing French beans called Necker Gold and to keep a succession of beans to be able to pick throughout the summer towards the end of the month I’m going to be sown these little ones and these are Yin-Yang beans this is also a dwarf bean so I will have several sowings to give me more picking and more choices throughout summer.
+You can sow runner beans and French beans direct into the ground.
+We like a runner bean variety called Greek Gigantes from Real Seeds.
+I will sowing a dwarf French bean, this one’s called Purple Teepee.
+I’ve also sown a yellow bean called Sonesta.
+And I’m also growing some climbing French beans called Neckergold.
+To keep a succession of beans to pick throughout the summer, I will sow the Yin-Yang beans towards the end of the month.
+It is also a dwarf bean.

 All the seeds that I’m talking about today can be direct sown into the ground and the next one is beetroot.
-I’ve got two different types that I’m going to be sowing today, Chioggia which has a pink and white candy strike when you cut into it, Romano which is a dark red one but I also grow Boltardy and Cylindra and towards the end of the month I’ll be sowing some more of those.
+Chioggia has a pink and white candy strike when you cut into it.
+Romano is a dark red one, but I also grow Boltardy and Cylindra and towards the end of June I will sow some more.

 If you haven’t already sown leaf beets you can put those in now but you can also sow them for successional planting.
 I grow a lot early leaf beet because I like to use them as salad and I also use them in veg boxes.